kuusisto/nodejs-timer/README.md

 Client Notes:
 =============
 - When a timer is set it instantly decrements it by one second.
 Bummer!
-- Android WebKit approach was a wrong decision but due to time constraints something I went for.
-	- WebKit initialization is slow and current implementation does not have loading indication for async operations
+- Loading indication is not displayed for the async operations
-- Better approach would have been to have REST API in node.js to send e.g. JSON data and parse it.
-During parsing we should display a loading indication and also otherwise have better control of the application UI.
+- Instead of utilizing WebView a better approach would be to retrieve JSON data and parse it.
+Much easier, faster and will result into a better looking UI